cuicui_layout

 Flexbox FAQ

-Q: Where is padding
+Q: Where is padding?

-is equivalent to margin
+A: padding is equivalent to margin in cuicui_layout. margin and border

 doesn’t make conceptual sense.

-Q: Why not call it padding
+Q: Why not call it padding then?

 A: Look at the dictionary definition of “margin” and “padding”.